 A quick look at the Cost of Attendance figures provided by the school, or, in the case of European schools, worked out according to average monthly spend should tell you a few things.

 Primarily, living expenses in different cities will radically change your budget - as will the length of your MBA programme.

 If you consider the CoA at Oxford Saïd (provided by the school) versus the CoA for LBS (which is partially a guess based on the spending habits of students), you’ll find a staggering difference in price.
 Partially, it’s due to the high cost of living in London, and partially because Oxford’s MBA programme is 12 months and not 18 as you’ll find at LBS.

 The difference in tuition between IESE and ESADE business schools accounts for the price differences between these Barcelona programmes.

-Over in the US, it’s easy to see how area affects budget.
+Over in the US, it’s easy to see how area affects budget for the top MBA colleges in the USA for International students..
 It’s more expensive to live in New York or California, Chicago or Boston.
 Head to schools like the Ross School of Business at the University of Michigan and you’ll pay lower tuition fees, and your living expenses drop as well.